Gail R. Wilensky, PhD

 Gail Wilensky, PhD, was appointed to the Geisinger Health Board of Directors in September 2010.
-Dr. Wilensky is chair of the Governance Committee and serves on Patient Experience, Academic Affairs and Quality Committee.
+Dr. Wilensky is chair of the Governance Committee and serves on the Patient Experience, Academic Affairs and Quality Committee of the board.

-She is a former chair of the board of directors of Academy Health, a former trustee of the American Heart Association and a current or former director of numerous other non-profit organizations.
-She is also a director of UnitedHealth Group, Quest Diagnostics and BrainScope.
+A former chair of the board of directors of Academy Health, a former trustee of the American Heart Association and a current or former director of numerous other non-profit organizations, Dr. Wilensky is also a director of UnitedHealth Group, Quest Diagnostics and BrainScope.

 Dr. Wilensky testifies frequently before Congressional committees, serves as an advisor to members of Congress and other elected officials, and speaks nationally and internationally.
-She received a Bachelor’s Degree in Psychology and a PhD in economics at the University of Michigan and has received several honorary degrees.
+She earned a Bachelor of Psychology and a PhD in economics at the University of Michigan and has also received several honorary degrees.

 Dr. Wilensky resides with her husband Robert in Washington, D.C.